scottTomaszewski/obsidian-inline-admonitions/README.md

 ## Creating a new Inline Admonition

-Open the "Inline Admonition" and click "Create New Inline Admonition" at the top to bring up a Modal to configure a new Inline Admonition
+Open the "Inline Admonition" settings and click "Create New Inline Admonition" at the top to bring up a Modal to configure a new Inline Admonition.

 ![admonition-modal.png](admonition-modal.png)